1. Methodology background

-The provisional date for the annual release of Alcohol-related deaths in the UK is announced on the GOV.UK website 12 months in advance.
-The date is then finalised at least 1 month prior to publication.
+The provisional date for the annual release of Alcohol-specific deaths in the UK is announced on the ONS release calendar and GOV.UK website 12 months in advance.
+The date is then finalised at least one month to publication.

-Alcohol-related deaths data are published in January or February each year (12 to 13 months after the end of the reference period), following the release of final annual death registrations data and mid-year population estimates for each constituent country.
+Alcohol-specific deaths data are published in November each year (11 months after the end of the reference period), following the release of final annual death registrations data and mid-year population estimates for each constituent country.
 Figures are released around the same time every year and have always been punctual.

-Registrations Database while those registered in Scotland and Northern Ireland are held by National Records of Scotland (NRS) and the Northern Ireland Statistics and Research Agency (NISRA) respectively.
-Further details about the information held on the ONS Death Registrations Database, as well as the methods used to quality assure the data, can be found in Mortality Statistics: Metadata.
+Alcohol-specific deaths in the UK is compiled using information supplied when a death is registered.
+Information on deaths registered in England and Wales is held on our Death Registrations Database while those registered in Scotland and Northern Ireland are held by National Records of Scotland (NRS) and Northern Ireland Statistics and Research Agency (NISRA) respectively.
+Further details about the information held on our Death Registrations Database, as well as the methods used to quality assure the data, can be found in Mortality Statistics: Metadata.

-Mortality rates are calculated using the number of deaths and mid-year UK population estimates provided by the Population Estimates Unit at ONS.
+Mortality rates are calculated using the number of deaths and mid-year UK population estimates provided by our Population Estimates Unit.
 Population estimates are based on the decennial UK census estimates and use information on births, deaths and migration to estimate the mid-year population in non-census years.
 Further information about the methods used to calculate mid-year population estimates can be found in the Mid-year population estimates short methods guide.

 The statistical bulletin presents age-specific and age-standardised rates.
 The former are for the UK as a whole, while the latter are for the UK, its four constituent countries and English regions.

-A Microsoft Excel template which demonstrates how age-standardised rates and 95% confidence intervals are calculated is available on ONS’s website.
+This Microsoft Excel template demonstrates how age-standardised rates and 95% confidence intervals are calculated.

 Age-standardised rates are calculated as follows: